ChiZhou-SITI/CPInfer/README.md

 # CPInfer
-An pipeline for inferring mutation clonal population structure from NGS data
+A pipeline for inferring mutation clonal population structure from NGS data

 Waiting for update >-< !